Subaru Crosstrek: Facelift

 For the 2023 model year, a new Special Edition package was introduced for the Premium trim, marking the return of the Desert Khaki color option offered in the previous generation.
-Also fitted with a custom black and red interior.
-With Red stitching and leather accents.
-As with the previous generation, the Special Edition was limited to 1,000 units.
-All Special Edition models were only available with the CVT transmission.
+It is fitted with a custom black and red interior with red stitching and leather accents.
+As with the previous generation, the Special Edition was limited to 1,000 units, and all models were only available with the CVT transmission.

+Safety

 Third generation (GU; 2022)

-The third generation Crosstrek was revealed in Japan on September 15, 2022 while being based on the outgoing model.
+The third generation Crosstrek was revealed in Japan on September 15, 2022, while being based on the outgoing model.
 It went on sale in Japan in December 2022, being available with a cheaper front-wheel drive option.
+The third generation is also the first to use the Crosstrek nameplate globally; previous generations marketed outside the United States and Canada used the XV nameplate.

 North America

 The third generation Crosstrek for the North American market debuted at the Chicago Auto Show on February 9, 2023.
-The 2.0-liter FB20D and 2.5-liter FB25D engines are carried over from the previous generation, and the manual transmission has been discontinued.
-For the first time, the 2.5-liter Crosstrek Sport and Limited will be produced in the United States at Subaru of Indiana Automotive, Inc. in Lafayette, Indiana.
-The 2.0-liter Base and Premium trims will continue to be produced in Japan.
+The 2.0-liter FB20D and 2.5-liter FB25D engines were carried over from the previous generation, and the manual transmission was discontinued.
+The torque for the FB25D engine was increased to 178 lbft.
+For the first time, the 2.5-liter Crosstrek Sport and Limited are produced in the United States at Subaru of Indiana Automotive, Inc. in Lafayette, Indiana.
+Production for the 2.5-liter models began on May 17, 2023.
+The 2.0-liter Base and Premium trims continued to be produced in Japan.
+The 2.5-liter Onyx and Limited trim levels for the Canadian market are sourced from Japan.
+With the exception of the Wilderness trim, Crosstrek models produced in the United States are not exported to Canada.

+For the 2025 model year, the 2.5-liter FB25D became the standard engine for the Premium trim, replacing the 2.0-liter FB20D.
+Additionally, it received the dual-function X-MODE that was previously only available on the Sport, Limited, and Wilderness trims.
+While the 2.5-liter Sport, Limited, and Wilderness trims are still produced in the United States, the 2.5-liter Premium trim continued to be produced in Japan alongside the Base trim, which remained unchanged from the previous model year.

+For the 2026 model year, the 2.0-liter FB20D was dropped from the Base trim, making the 2.5-liter FB25D the standard engine across all trim levels.
+Additionally, the FB25D engine's power was decreased from 182 hp to 180 hp, and the torque remained unchanged.
+The Alpine Green color option also became available across all trim levels; it was previously exclusive to the Sport, Limited, and Wilderness trims.
+All non-Hybrid Crosstrek models are produced in the United States, while the Crosstrek Hybrid is produced in Japan.